 In Focus

-In Focus are summaries of the scientific, legal and moral aspects of the most current issues in bioethics.
+In Focus are summaries of the scientific and ethical aspects of the most current issues in bioethics.
 The brief information of the text is supplemented by more detailed explanations of key concepts on a second hypertext level.
 Those who want further information will also find notes on relevant documents and literature as well as a short list of links.
 You can also carry out searches in BELIT (more literature).

 © Unsplash, Francesco Ungaro